fedeaguilera/villa-lacandelaria/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.

 ENJOY THIS WEBSITE

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy
+## ENVIRORMENT VARIABLES

-RUN DOCKER-COMPOSE FILE ON YOUR VPS

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+This Web App need :

+SENGRID : put the Api Key to send email